AllenTiTaiWang/Speaker_Classifier/README.md

 This classifier classifies speakers'utterance and adds SID to the title of all transcripts for all transcripts in TRS file.
+It will generate two folders (TRS_high_con and TRS_low_con)with tagged transcripts.
+The transcripts in TRS_low_con will still need to be manually check the tagging as it's predicted with low confident.

 This repo contains: